13114386/ldpp_sampling/README.md

     - validation.json (13368 lines)
     - test.json (11490 lines)

-### Note: all following running script examples should be one-line commands without backslash.
-Multiple lined examples here are for readability.

-### For BART based model: under src/bart_based
-#### Build CNNDM dataset: from src/bart_based/data_preparation
-- An example for pre-preparing train dataset:
+- An example for pre-preparing train dataset from bart_based/data_preparation:
     ```
     . model_token_dataset_builder.sh \
         --dataset_root /root/dataset/set/to/be/common/to/datasets/directories/or/folders \